simonehagey/orbdot/docs/source/getting_started.rst

 Default Settings
 ^^^^^^^^^^^^^^^^
 Not all fields in the settings file need to be populated.
-A default settings file (``"defaults/default_fit_settings.json"``) is merged with the user-provided one, maintaining consistency and providing reasonable uninformative priors on unconstrained parameters like :math:`e\cos{w}` and :math:`e\sin{w}`.
+A default settings file (``"orbdot/defaults/default_fit_settings.json"``) is merged with the user-provided one, maintaining consistency and providing reasonable uninformative priors on unconstrained parameters like :math:`e\cos{\omega}` and :math:`e\sin{\omega}`.
 If a key is provided by the user, that value overrides the default one.

 .. admonition:: Default Settings File
   :class: dropdown